devnq/governance/code-of-conduct.md

 * conduct which is considered illegal under the laws of the State of Queensland or the Commonwealth of Australia

-## Incident Reporting & Enforcement
+## Concerns, Reporting and Resolution

-Instances of any unacceptable behaviour may be reported to DevNQ representatives at events or by contacting the DevNQ organisers committee at
+Instances of any unacceptable behaviour, or concerns may be reported to DevNQ Community Officers at events or by contacting <safety@devnq.org>.
-<info@devnq.org>.

 All reports are taken seriously and will be reviewed and investigated, resulting in a response that is deemed necessary and appropriate to the circumstances.
-DevNQ is obligated to maintain confidentiality with regard to the reporter of an incident.
+DevNQ and it's community officers are obligated to maintain confidentiality.

 Representatives of DevNQ, acting in good faith, may take immediate action to enforce this Code of Conduct, such as: